temporalio/documentation/docs/typescript/nextjs.md

 :::

-Both Temporal Clients and Temporal Workers must be configured to communicate with a Temporal Server instance, whether self-hosted or Temporal Cloud.
+**Both Temporal Clients and Temporal Workers must be configured to communicate with a Temporal Server instance**, whether self-hosted or Temporal Cloud.
-You will need to configure connection address, namespace, and mTLS cert and key (strongly recommended).
+You will need to configure gRPC connection address, namespace, and mTLS cert and key (strongly recommended).

 ```ts
 // before Worker.create call in worker.ts